ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/Container.rst

 On many NOAA :term:`RDHPCS`, a container named ``ubuntu20.04-intel-landda-release-public-v1.2.0.img`` has already been built, and users may access the container at the locations in :numref:`Table %s <PreBuiltContainers>`.

-..
-COMMENT: Is there a develop container now?

 .. _PreBuiltContainers:

 .. table:: Locations of Pre-Built Containers